 - Know where to seek current information on software tools for systematic reviews.

-The workshop will be led by Dr Chris Marshall (editor and developer of the Systematic Review Toolbox) with presentations from Julie Glanville (Associate Director at YHEC), Rachael McCool (Senior Research Consultant at YHEC), Hannah Wood (Senior Information Specialist at YHEC), Mick Arber (Senior Information Specialist at YHEC) and Mary Thew (Reserach Assistant at YHEC).
+The workshop will be led by Dr Chris Marshall (Editor and developer of the Systematic Review Toolbox) with presentations from Julie Glanville (Associate Director at YHEC), Rachael McCool (Project Director at YHEC), Hannah Wood (Senior Information Specialist at YHEC), Mick Arber (Senior Information Specialist at YHEC) and Mary Thew (Trainee Reviewer at YHEC).